 Looking for a Yoga Teacher Training Program in the Boston area?
-Well look no further.
+Well, look no further.
 We got you covered.

-It wasn’t so long ago that Boston was known mainly for seafood, baseball and American revolutionary history, but these days it has become one of the most cosmopolitan cities in America.
+It wasn’t so long ago that Boston was known mainly for seafood, baseball, and American revolutionary history, but these days it has become one of the most cosmopolitan cities in America.
 It’s a hub for arts and music, hip bars and restaurants and, of course, boasts a thriving yoga scene.

-The state of Massachusetts is home to some of the oldest and most respected yoga and meditation centres in North America, including Kripalu in Stockbridge and The Insight Meditation Society in Barre.
+The state of Massachusetts is home to some of the oldest and most respected yoga and meditation centers in North America, including Kripalu in Stockbridge and The Insight Meditation Society in Barre.
 Many of the yoga teacher’s in the area are veterans of these lineages so the level of instruction is naturally quite high.

 Doing a Yoga Teacher Training in Boston is a fantastic way to build confidence, improve your understanding of your self and bring your own practice to the next level.
 It will provide you with the theoretical background and anatomical training to teach yoga safely and effectively.